toybreaker/binocle/_includes/editables/profile.md

 ## PROFILE

+BINOCLE is the office led by Italian architect Lorenzo Bini since 2011.
+Born in 1971, educated in Milan and Oslo, Lorenzo graduated in 1998 from Politecnico di Milano and worked for different offices in Milan and Rotterdam until 2003 when he co-founded [studiometrico](www.studiometrico.com), his former practice that ceased business in 2011 after 8 years of shared partnership.
+BINOCLE works on the transformation of existing spaces shifting from temporary structures to permanent buildings and gardens.
-Lorenzo Bini was born in Milan, Italy in 1971.
-Educated at the **Politecnico** di Milano and at the **SHKS** of Oslo, he graduated in architecture in 1998 and worked for different practices in Milan.
-In 2000 he moved to The Netherlands to work as a senior architect for **West8 Urban Design & Landscape Architecture**.
-In 2003 he returned to Milan and co-founded **studiometrico**, an architecture practice that he has been directing until 2011, when the office has ceased business.
-Beside his professional activity, Lorenzo has been adjunct professor at the Politecnico di Milano and visiting professor at the **Design Academy Eindhoven**.
+Beside his professional activity, Lorenzo has been adjunct professor at the Politecnico di Milano and visiting professor at the Design Academy Eindhoven.

 _Download Lorenzo Bini's CURRICULUM VITAE: [[it]](/assets/pdf/LOREBINI-CV-IT.pdf)  [[en]](/assets//pdf/LOREBINI-CV-EN.pdf)_